axol-io/ansible-ephemery/docs/VALIDATOR_README.md

 To enable a validator on your node:

 1. Set `validator_enabled: true` in your host vars file
-2. Place your validator keys in the appropriate location
+2. Place your validator keys in the appropriate location (see below for options)
-3. Configure your password file
+3. Configure your password file (default: `files/passwords/validators.txt`)
 4. Run the playbook with the validator tag

 ```bash